Specialist Disability AccommodationExpressions of interest now open

 - open plan living and dining areas with plenty of natural light

 Built to be homely and easy to live in.
-Tailored to people with disability, it’s your new place to call home
+Tailored for people with disability, it’s your new place to call home

 These new homes are self-contained and feature:

-- large private bedrooms with built-in wardrobes and ensuites
+- large private bedroom with built-in wardrobe and ensuite

 - a private courtyard

 - a kitchen with a sink, dishwasher, fridge, stove, oven, and washing machine

 Designed specifically to promote independent living, with on-site support available when you need it.
 It’s your new place to call home.